SpenceKonde/ATTinyCore/README.md

 I2C support
 ------------

-On the following chips, I2C functionality can be achieved with the hardware USI, using a library like TinyWireM.
-This library has the necessary #defines for use with these parts: https://github.com/SpenceKonde/TinyWireM.
+On the following chips, I2C functionality can be achieved with the hardware USI.
+As of version 1.1.3 this is handled transparently via the Wire library.

 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (262/461/861)